top of page

 STADIUM ROCK

-MIXING/REMIXING RATES
+MIXING/REMIXING and ONLINE MIXING RATES

 Typically I charge $150 to mix a song from multitracks, with bundle deals available for multiple track projects, this includes: